 I Killed Zoe Spanos by Kit Frick - When Anna moves to Herron Mills to be a nanny for the summer, she soon hears about her resemblance to a missing girl, Zoe Spanos.
 She also gets waves of familiarity from the shops and quaint town of Herron Mills.
 None of this makes sense, as her mother and best friend both deny ever having been there, which means she couldn't have gone there herself either.
 I personally enjoy mysteries with unreliable narrators, and Anna was definitely unreliable.
 She was trying to put her drinking and drug-using past behind her, and become an excellent nanny.
 But doubting her own recollections from her life made that pretty difficult.
 I gave this book 4/5 stars.
 It was a great YA mystery, as I stated in my full review. ⭐⭐⭐⭐

 Dear Emmie Blue by Lia Louis - Emmie Blue was such an endearing character.
 She thinks the only solid connection she has in her life is her best friend from when she was 16-yeasr-old.
 Lucas found her balloon that was released with a note during a horribly tumultous time in her life, when nearly everyone else turned their backs on her.
 Now 14-years-later, Emmie and Lucas are turning 30, and he's said he has an important question to ask her.
 Is this it?
 Are they getting married and she's moving forward with her life plan?
 Unfortunately, no. But she may have been ignoring all the other people she's important to for too long.
-I gave this one 4.5/5 stars in my full review here (by the way, the giveaway on this one is good through September 8, 2020!). ⭐⭐⭐⭐⭐
+I gave this one 4.5/5 stars in my full review here. ⭐⭐⭐⭐⭐

 When I Was You by Amber Garza - Since I've already mentioned this month how much I like an unreliable narrator, it will come as no surprise that I really liked this book.
 Without giving you the spoiler, I especially loved the very end of it.
 This is the story of two Kelly Medinas.
 The older Kelly is practically living alone while her husband spends weeks away from home at his college job and her son has left for college.
 The younger Kelly just moved to town (though she doesn't really say why) with her new baby and no support.
 The older Kelly is thrilled to have a new purpose - helping her new friend get comfortable in her new community and teaching her to be a better mom.
 But older Kelly's husband and best friend are warning her to keep her grip on reality, and making the warning sound based on past events.
 I loved this book (did I mention especially the ending?!?) and gave it 5/5 stars on my blog. ⭐⭐⭐⭐⭐